 The various levels of education and degrees offered within and across countries is immense.
 Because of different educational systems, the names of degrees are not the same.
 This can cause a lot of confusion amongst prospective students.
+So, what’s the difference between graduate and undergraduate degrees?

 When you are choosing a university and a degree to attend and complete, you want to know all the details of what you are about to start.
 For most students, they want to know what kind of degree they are completing.
 Their educational journey requires them to know what the difference between graduate and undergraduate studies is.